 5 tips to manage better meetings

 Meetings, meetings, and more meetings.
 We have meetings to clear up confusion, to communicate, to interact, to make decisions, to listen, and to collaborate.
-Too many meetings end without clear decisions and too often it is not until after the meeting is finished when the real conversations begin when people:

 • complain about not being heard,